 Walking the Waterfront

 One of the best things to do in Gig Harbor is totally free—taking a walk around the harbor area.
 There's a pathway along Harborview Drive, which follows the water’s edge and takes you past most of the things to do in the area.
 You'll pass by shops and restaurants, Skansie Brothers Park, kayak and SUP board rentals, marinas and more—all set against a backdrop of marinas and sailboats and green hills.
+Pick up a bite to eat at the Harbor General Store, which sells take out foods that are ideal for a picnic along the water watching sailboats go by.

 02 of 07